 Irish coffee is a great drink all year round

-Sure, there's something extremely satisfying about sipping a hot Irish coffee during the cold and frigid winter months, but it's also a great drink during the warmer months as well.
-We don't know about you, but we drink coffee throughout the year — the addition of whiskey, sugar, and whipped cream are certainly welcome too.
+Sure, there's something extremely satisfying about sipping a hot Irish coffee during the cold winter months, but it's also a great tipple during the warmer months too.
+We don't know about you, but we drink coffee throughout the year — the addition of whiskey, sugar, and whipped cream are welcome, what’s not to like?

 It's not difficult to make

 There are some cocktails out there that seem to have a never-ending recipe list and/or way too many steps.
 Not Irish coffee, though.
-Almost anyone can make this yummy, warm drink.
+Almost anyone can make it.
 Just pour some whiskey into a mug with coffee, spoon in a little bit of sugar, and top it all off with a hefty dollop of whipped cream.